cloudflare/cloudflare-docs/content/workers/wrangler/get-started.md

 {{<Aside type="note">}}

-If you previously had Wrangler 1 installed or were working on a Wrangler 1 project, please see the [migration guide](/workers/wrangler/migration/migrating-from-wrangler-1/).
+If you previously had Wrangler 1 installed or were working on a Wrangler 1 project, refer to the [Migration guide](/workers/wrangler/migration/migrating-from-wrangler-1/).

 {{</Aside>}}